AntJanus/WebDevelopment.META/Book/2-Learning/2-first-language.md

 For web development, the default standard for Python is Django, an MVC framework that drives most of the major webdev python projects.

 ### Jobs
 The job market for Python is varied.
 It's definitely not a "hot" language but it's neither a dead one.
-Python is used pretty much everywhere but only a few shops choose Python as the way to go.
+Python is used pretty much everywhere but only a few webdev shops choose Python as the way to go.

 Average salary: $102,000/year